 Old Spice worked with NFL Player Isaiah Mustafa, affectionately known as the Old Spice Guy, on a series of commercials aimed at women that portrayed Old Spice as something seductive and alluring.
 It even referred to its deodorant and body wash line as “scent vacations” rather than the same, old, antiperspirant pitch we’ve heard a million times before.

 In addition, Old Spice didn’t have to change its logo.
 Rather it changed people’s impressions of Old Spice by using someone young, fun and attractive – all qualities that Old Spice wants people to think of when choosing their deodorant.

-What You Can Learn from Them: Message and brand consistency are crucial in improving customer awareness and sales.
-Look for ways to turn something everyday (deodorant) into something new and interesting (scent vacations).
+Message and brand consistency are crucial in improving customer awareness and sales.
+Look for ways to turn something every day (deodorant) into something new and interesting (scent vacations).

 Pabst Blue Ribbon: Frat Beer Retails for $44 in China

 Pabst Blue Ribbon is an inexpensive, commonly found beer that’s hugely popular among the college and fraternity crowd.
 It’s not exceptionally refined, nor is it artisan quality – at least not in the U.S. China, however, is a different story.

 Pabst is known as Blue Ribbon 1844 beer in China, based on the year the company was founded.
 A third party licensed the Pabst brand and formulated the beer slightly differently than its American version.
 The Chinese version sells for roughly $44 and is hugely popular due to an upswing in the artisan beer market from upper-middle-class Chinese consumers.